If you can master lead generation, your business will thrive.

 - Move into additional channels and scale each one

 - Make sure you look at social, SEO, paid media, email marketing, and conversion rate optimization

-B2B is business-to-business, which is a model that’s set up to sell products and services to other businesses.
+B2B stands for business-to-business, which is a model that’s set up to sell products and services to other businesses.

 It differs greatly from a business-to-consumer model, and so too does its marketing strategy.

 When it comes to B2B, your campaign must be geared towards lead generation.
-Which is exactly why 85% of B2B marketers report their top priority is to generate more leads.
+Luckily most B2B marketers know this, and 85% report their top priority is to generate more leads.

 But the strategy behind how they generate leads has changed drastically over the past few years.

 Like almost every aspect of a business, the evolution of the internet has had a major impact on B2B selling strategies.

 According to a study conducted by Google, some of those changes include:

 - Nearly half of all B2B researchers are now millennials